-Nature designed human milk especially for human babies.
+Nature designed human milk just for human babies.
 It is the ideal food for your baby.
-Your milk contains just the right balance of nutrients.
-It contains them in the form that is most easily used by the human baby’s immature body systems.
-Because it was developed for your baby, your milk also is gentlest on your baby’s.
-Your milk even changes along with your baby as he or she grows.
+Your milk has just the right balance of nutrients.
+It has them in the form that is most easily used by the human baby’s immature body systems.
+Because it was made for your baby, your milk is also the most gentle on your baby’s stomach.
+Your milk even changes along with your baby as they grow!

-Mother’s milk is rich in the nutrients that promote brain growth and nervous system development.
-It contains immune cells and other substances that prevent infection.
-Of course, human milk is also the perfect first food to help your human baby achieve every aspect of ideal growth and development.
+Breastmilk is rich in the nutrients that help brain growth and nervous system development.
+It has immune cells and other substances that prevent infection.
+Of course, breastmilk is also the perfect first food to help your baby reach every aspect of ideal growth and development.

 How is a preterm mother’s milk different?

-The milk of mothers who give birth prematurely is somewhat different than milk produced by women after a full-term baby’s birth in the following ways:
+The milk of mothers who give birth prematurely (preterm) is somewhat different than milk made by women after a full-term baby’s birth.
+It’s different in the following ways.

-Nutrients.
-Several studies found more fat, protein, and the minerals sodium, chloride, and iron in “preterm milk” than in “term” milk.
-The variation in nutrient content seems to be of benefit for the preterm baby.
+Studies have found more fat, protein, and the minerals sodium, chloride, and iron in “preterm milk” than in “term” milk.
+It is uniquely suited to meet a preterm baby’s needs.

-Generally, premature babies who receive their own mothers’ milk develop better eye function.
-They, and other high-risk babies fed mothers’ milk, usually perform better on different kinds of intelligence tests as they grow older.
-This is mostly due to certain types of fats (fatty acid chains) in human milk.
-These fats are not as available in artificial formulas.
-Yet these fats have been shown to be especially important for the growth and development of a high-risk baby’s eyes, brain, and nervous system.
+Premature babies who get breastmilk tend to develop better eyesight.
+They and other high-risk babies fed breastmilk often do better on intelligence tests as they grow older.
+This is mostly because of certain types of fats (fatty acid chains) in breastmilk.
+Infant formulas can’t supply these same fats in the same amounts.
+Yet these fats are important for the growth and development of a high-risk baby’s eyes, brain, and nervous system.

 During the last weeks of pregnancy, a baby builds a lot of body tissue.
-Because premature babies are born early, they must build this tissue after birth.
-Protein is needed to build tissue.
+Because preemies are born early, they must build this tissue after birth.
+Protein is needed to build it.
 Preterm milk has a bit more protein.
-Also, the protein is in a form that is more easily used by your premature baby.
+Also the protein is in a form that is more easily used by your baby.
 Other extra proteins in preterm milk have higher levels of certain anti-infective properties.
-This includes ones that protect babies against gastrointestinal and respiratory infections.
+This includes some that protect babies against digestive and respiratory infections.

-Anti-infective properties.
-Only human milk is alive with many different kinds of disease-fighting factors that help prevent mild to severe infections in babies.
-Preterm milk has higher levels of these anti-infective properties.
-Antibodies in human milk directly protect against infection.
-Other anti-infective factors create an environment that is friendly to the “good” bacteria, referred to as “normal flora.”
-These factors are also unfriendly to “bad” bacteria, viruses, or parasites.
-Human milk also appears to have properties that help a baby’s own immune system develop and work best.
+Only breastmilk is alive with many kinds of disease-fighting factors that help prevent mild to severe infections in babies.
+Preterm milk has higher levels of these factors.
+Antibodies in breastmilk directly protect against infection.
+Other factors in the milk make an environment that is friendly to “good” bacteria (normal flora).
+These factors are also not friendly to “bad” bacteria, viruses, or parasites.
+Breastmilk also seems to have factors that help a baby’s own immune system develop and work best.

-The anti-infective properties in mother’s milk are especially good for premature and other high-risk babies, since these babies are more likely to be exposed to, and pick up, infections more easily.
-Babies receiving their own mothers’ milk are many times less likely to develop diarrhea and a severe intestinal illness called necrotizing enterocolitis during their neonatal intensive care unit stay.
-If any of these problems do happen, they are usually less severe for the baby receiving his own mother’s milk.
-Babies that are fully, or almost-fully, breastfed and those receiving expressed breastmilk also have fewer GI, respiratory, ear, and urinary infections after hospital discharge.
+The disease-fighting factors in breastmilk are especially good for premature and other high-risk babies.
+This is because these babies are more likely to pick up infections more easily.
+Babies getting breastmilk are many times less likely to have diarrhea.
+They are also much less likely to get a serious digestive illness called necrotizing enterocolitis while in the neonatal intensive care unit.
+If any of these problems do happen, they are often less severe for the baby getting breastmilk.
+Babies who are fully or almost-fully breastfed and those getting expressed breastmilk also have fewer GI, respiratory, ear, and urinary infections after leaving the hospital.

-Easily digested.
-Since nature designed human milk for human babies, your milk is the most easily digested food your baby can receive.
-A nutritious, yet easily digested first food is important for any baby, but it is particularly good for the immature digestive tract of a premature baby and the more sensitive systems of many other high-risk babies.
-Your baby is able to break your milk down more completely into its basic parts, yet the process takes less energy than it would take to digest formula.
-So the nutrients, anti-infective factors, and all the other “ingredients” in your milk are more available to fuel your baby’s body functions and to promote growth and development.
+Because nature made breastmilk for babies, your milk is the most easily digested food your baby can get.
+A nutritious and easily digested first food is important for any baby.
+But it is particularly good for the immature digestive tract of a premature baby and the more sensitive systems of many other high-risk babies.
+Your baby is able to break your milk down more fully into its basic parts.
+And it takes less energy than it would take to digest formula.
+So the nutrients, infection-fighting factors, and all of the other “ingredients” in your milk are more available to fuel your baby’s body and to help growth and development.

-Bioavailability.
 Bioavailability refers to how well the body can use the nutrients in a food.
-The high bioavailability of nutrients in human milk means your baby gets more benefits from those nutrients.
-This is true even for nutrients that appear in lower levels in breastmilk when compared to artificial formulas (like iron) because your baby’s body can soak them up and use them most effectively.
-It also means your baby saves the energy that would be needed to get rid of any nutrients he or she had difficulty digesting or using.
+Breastmilk has high bioavailability.
+This means your baby gets more benefits from those nutrients.
+This is true even for nutrients such as iron that are at lower levels in breastmilk when compared with infant formula.
+Your baby’s body can soak up these nutrients and use them.
+It also means your baby saves the energy that would be needed to get rid of any nutrients they had a hard time digesting or using.

-Suitability.
-Your milk is best suited to, and so it is more “gentle” on, your baby’s body systems.
-The suitability of your milk allows your baby to digest and function most efficiently while spending much less energy on body functions.
-Suitability is also thought to be 1 reason that babies receiving their own mothers’ milk are less likely to develop allergic-related skin conditions.
+Your milk is just right for your baby’s body systems.
+This suitability lets your baby digest and use the milk easily and spend much less energy on body functions.
+Suitability is also thought to be a reason that babies getting breastmilk are less likely to develop allergic-related skin problems.

-The digestibility, bioavailability, and suitability of your milk means your baby’s body is able to work less yet receive more nourishment.
-This results in less stress for the baby’s heart, lungs, bowels and kidneys.
-It also allows your high-risk baby to use more energy to grow and get better.
-By providing human milk for your baby, you are creating a medicine that no hospital can make.
-Babies who receive this medicine are often ready for oral feedings earlier and can be discharged home sooner than high-risk babies receiving other types of feedings.
+All of these benefits of breastmilk mean your baby’s body is able to work less yet get more nourishment.
+This means less stress for the baby’s heart, lungs, bowels, and kidneys.
+It also lets your high-risk baby use more energy to grow and get better.
+By giving your baby breastmilk, you are creating a medicine that no hospital can make.
+Babies who get this medicine are often ready for oral feedings earlier.
+They can also go home sooner than high-risk babies getting other types of feedings.